 Assistive Technology Software

-• Kurzweil 3000 (for Windows or Mac.
-Reads the Web for Chrome or Firefox.
-Has other great features)
+• Kurzweil 3000 for Windows or Mac.
+Reads the web for Chrome or Firefox.
+Has other useful features.

-• VoiceOver (for Mac.
-Use VoiceOver to read text on Mac.
-Can be used to edit seamlessly in Grade 2 Braille and provides greater control while using a Mac)
+• VoiceOver for Mac.
+Use VoiceOver to read text on a Mac computer.
+Can be used to edit in Grade 2 Braille and provides greater control while using a Mac.